 PAIN AND LOVE OR LOVE AND PAIN

-Both are in charge of producing extremely intense feelings that Chopin and Eminescu knew how to present to the outside world, but with cost to themselves.
+Both those state of consciousness and the soul are in charge of producing extremely intense feelings that Chopin and Eminescu knew how to present to the outside world, but with cost to themselves.
 Looks like that was their mission!
 Their purpose of existence!
 Both were like butterflies, trying to accomplish as many works as possible before leaving us.
 And they left us with a tremendous legacy.
-Let’s mention that Eminescu was called Romanian Shakespeare in those days, as today we could call him, using a modern expression, LIFE COACH!
+Let’s mention that Eminescu was called Romanian Shakespeare and The Last Romantic in those days, as today we could call him, using a modern expression, LIFE COACH!
+But noooo!
+Life Coach is nothing near to the beauty and knowledge that Eminescu words are offering.

 Both had, as Eminescu said, “cold friends and warm foes”!

-Both left us with renewable feelings of exaltation, eminence, joy and sorrow, visions!
-Rebellion and hope!
+Both left us with renewable feelings of exaltation, eminence, joy and sorrow, revealing vision!
+Rebellion and hope at the same time!

 In his sonata B moll, Chopin combined demons, dark games of evil forces, remembrance of serenity, quiet days in the middle of most challenging life tribulations, finishing it with a kind of posthumous marsh, fast and powerful like a storm.